ssribeiro/jobtestapi/README.md

 ## Error, Logger

 They are all encapsulated in an way that is easy to upgrade and change.
-I find the **error** tool very useful because it has shortcuts that allows take care of the errors the right way easily
+I find the **error** tool very useful because it has shortcuts that allows take care of the errors easily

 ## Docker